What is considered valid acceptable identification

 What is valid acceptable identification

-The identification must have been issued by a federal, provincial, territorial or state government authority and must be valid, that is, not expired.
+The identification needs to be issued by a federal, provincial, territorial or state government authority and valid, that is, not expired.

-To be considered acceptable, the valid identification must include your:
+To be considered acceptable, the valid identification needs to include your:

 1. name